Verifying Operative

 What I Built

-Operational security platform built on DigitalOcean, migrated from AWS EC2 for cost optimization.
+Multi-cloud security platform: one Terraform codebase, proven on AWS, DigitalOcean, and Oracle Cloud ARM.
 STRIDE threat-modeled, then deployed.
 Every metric below is verifiable in the public repository.

 8